 Tagging on Facebook:

-In the example above, the "University of Southern Maine Admissions" page has been tagged.
+In this example, the "University of Southern Maine Admissions" page has been tagged.
 Once the post is sent, the Admissions page will receive a notification that their page has been mentioned in a post.
 From there, the Admissions page can choose to share the post.

 Mentioning on Twitter